 Versatile and vivacious actor, born in Montreal, and trained as a dancer.
-Coralie Cairns is based in Edmonton Alberta, where she is Artistic Associate with Shadow Theatre.
-She has performed in every major theatre in Edmonton in a wide variety of roles -- from a desperate housewife in Sexy Laundry by Michele Riml to an Irish mother haunted by the ghost of her child in The Weir by Conor McPherson.
+Coralie Cairns is based in Edmonton Alberta, where she has been Artistic Associate and General Manager with Shadow Theatre for twenty-five years.
+She has performed in over one hundred plays in every major theatre in Edmonton in a wide variety of roles - from a desperate housewife in Sexy Laundry by Michele Riml to an Irish mother haunted by the ghost of her child in The Weir by Conor McPherson.

-Performances with Shadow Theatre include: Glace Bay Minerís Museum by Wendy Lill; Whoís Afraid of Virginia Woolf? by Edward Albee; The Unexpected Man by Yasmina Reza; Blithe Spirit by Noel Coward; Much Ado About Nothing; While My Mother Lay Dreaming (2005) by Doug Curtis;Helenís Necklace (2006) by Carole Frechette; Sexy Laundry by Michele Riml (2007 and 2008); MacGregorís Hard Ice Cream and Gas (2008) by Daniel MacDonald; Dough: The Politics of Martha Stewart (2008) by Lindsay Burns; multiple roles in Harvest (2010) by Ken Cameron; a Mom on the run in Women Who Steal by Carter Lewis; and a weird-exec sister to a misfit in Love Song by John Kolvenbach (2011).
-In 2013, she played a disgruntled genetics prof who is going blind in a new work by Calgarian, Arun Lakra, entitled Sequence.
+Other performances with Shadow Theatre include: Glace Bay Minerís Museum by Wendy Lill; Whoís Afraid of Virginia Woolf? by Edward Albee; The Unexpected Man by Yasmina Reza; Blithe Spirit by Noel Coward; Much Ado About Nothing; While My Mother Lay Dreaming (2005) by Doug Curtis;Helenís Necklace (2006) by Carole Frechette; Sexy Laundry (2007 and 2008) by Michele Riml ; MacGregorís Hard Ice Cream and Gas (2008) by Daniel MacDonald; Dough: The Politics of Martha Stewart (2008) by Lindsay Burns; multiple roles in Harvest (2010) by Ken Cameron; a mom on the run in Women Who Steal by Carter Lewis; and a weird-exec sister to a misfit in Love Song by John Kolvenbach (2011).
+In 2013, she played a disgruntled genetics prof who is going blind in a new work by Calgary ophthalmologist and playwright, Arun Lakra, entitled Sequence.
 In 2018, she adopted an Irish accent for the role of the elderly mother, Aoife Muldoon, in Outside Mullingar by John Patrick Shanley.
 As Sonia in Vanya and Sonia and Masha and Spike by Christopher Durang, she convincingly played a depressed Chekovian spinster who finally discovers possibilities of hope within herself (2019).
-In October 2019, her performance in The Roommate as a stalemated single midwest mom, who discovers empowerment through criminal behaviour, was engaging, funny, and moving.
+In October 2019, her performance in The Roommate as a stalemated single Midwest mom, who discovers empowerment through criminal behaviour, was engaging, funny, and moving.

 In 2004, Coralie Cairns toured Canada and Australia with Catalyst Theatreís The Blue Orphan.